You never think you need something unless it’s too late.

 4. A retinol serum

 - Retinol can make skin more susceptible to sun damage (ironic, isn’t it?).
-That’s why it’s best used at night.
+Use it at night only.

 - Retinol can be irritating at first.
-Start with low concentrations two or three times a week, and increase both dose and frequency gradually.
+Start with low concentrations twice a week, and increase both dose and frequency gradually.

 When should you start using a retinol serum?